Zeta-Project/zeta/README.md

 > Model-Driven Generation of Graphical Editors

 ## Overview

+List of services in docker-compose:

 - **api** Webpage, Auth, REST API,..
-- **couchbase-server** Database configuration
+- **couchbase-server** NoSQL database
-- **sync-gateway** Manage connection between Database and Clients
+- **mongodb** NoSQL database
+- **sync-gateway** Couchbase loadbalancer, Couchbase cluser synchronisation
 - **webapp** Setup database and Webapplication for generators
-- **proxy** Nginx settings
+- **proxy** Nginx web server

 ## Prerequisites
 The development stack is completely based on Docker.
 Therefore you first need to install Docker and make sure that your system fulfill the below dependencies.

 **install dependencies:**